asi-alliance/asi-chain-docs-portal/node-image/index.md

 - Connects to a bootstrap node during startup using the `--bootstrap` flag
 - May also serve as a bootstrap node itself, if needed
 - Must be registered in the network at genesis via its public key

-**Important:** To include a validator at launch, its public key must be added to the [`testnet-wallets.txt`](https://github.com/asi-alliance/asi-chain/blob/master/chain/testnet-wallets.txt) configuration.

 ### Observer Node